sampsaoinonen/TiRa-RouteOptimizer/documentation/implementation.md

 In the [article](https://webdocs.cs.ualberta.ca/~holte/Publications/fringe.pdf), the Fringe Search algorithm used a doubly linked list as its data structure.
 I implemented several versions of this approach myself, which produced correct results according to the tests.
 However, it performed at best as well as the final deque (double-ended queue) solution, and on some routes, it was noticeably slower.
 For this reason, I decided to use Python's native deque due to its slightly simpler structure and because, as a built-in data structure, it doesn't need to be tested separately.

 I also experimented with creating a modified version of Fringe Search, which can be found in the branch [fringe_with_heuristic_cache](https://github.com/sampsaoinonen/TiRa-RouteOptimizer/tree/fringe_with_heuristic_cache).
 Categorizing this version as Fringe Search can be, however, questionable in some ways.
 Fringe Search does not seem to typically employ heuristic caching, as it focuses on exploring nodes iteratively by thresholding f values without pre-computed lookups for efficiency.
 Thus, the introduction of a heuristic cache changes the algorithm's structure and prioritization strategy, potentially blurring the boundaries of what can be called an Fringe Search.
-Anyway this version outperformed more pseudocode-like version of Fringe as can be seen in the graps below.
+Anyway this version outperformed more pseudocode-like version of Fringe as can be seen in the graphs below.

 ## Achieved Time and Space Complexities